Major Labels Audiobook By Kelefa Sanneh cover art

 Wildly Uneven and Overly Broad

 The frustrating nature of the book is mostly due to Sanneh's attempt to write a history of American popular music in a single volume.
 While he tries on occasion, it is impossible to add much depth or detail when covering so much ground.
 Instead, the very design of the project pushes his writing into broad generalizations and passing references to major (and some minor) figures.
 There are some insightful moments here and there, but too few to justify the glowing praise for the book.
 Structurally, the book is a mess, with Sanneh seemingly confusing himself as he jumps back and forth chronologically and imposing awkward groupings by breaking up his chapters into a series of subtopics.
 Ultimately, the book works best when it deviates from trying to function as a history and instead focuses on Sanneh's evolving personal relationship with various genres.
 His chapters on punk and dance music have much more granular detail and compelling commentary than the rest of the book largely because of the author's personal investment in the genres.
-Still, both chapters having gaping holes and primarily stick to the eras in which Sanneh was an active listener.
+Still, both chapters have gaping holes and primarily stick to the eras in which Sanneh was an active listener.
 The chapters on pop and hip-hop have their moments, but it is clear that he has less of a personal investment.
-The first three chapters of the book, however, are mostly useless to anyone with even a passing knowledge of popular music.
+The other three chapters of the book, however, are mostly useless to anyone with even a passing knowledge of popular music.
 The rock chapter is laughably broad and undercooked, reading like a high school textbook.
 While he professes his love for the genre, it is clear that Sanneh only has a casual interest in country music and simply summarizes major talking points.
 The R&B chapter is the absolute low point of the book, with Sanneh showing that he is completely out of his depth by demonstrating almost zero knowledge about the genre.
 This chapter is embarrassing.
 Throughout the book, his writing often serves as a lit review, summarizing points made elsewhere which will be familiar to many readers.
 Perhaps this book is meant to be one stop shopping for the reader, saving them time from working through a beginner's bibliography of popular music criticism.
 He relies too heavily on certain voices, such as Nelson George, whom he labels as a "historian," which is both funny and telling of the limitations to be expected from Sanneh.
 Lastly, the book reinforces an old adage.
 Question: How do you know if someone went to Harvard?
 Answer: Wait two minutes and they'll work it into the conversation.

 Something went wrong.
 Please try again in a few minutes.